CHIP-DK/Data_quality_report/README.md

 6) Knit the main R Markdown script to render the modified HTML report (output/Data_quality_report.html).

 Generally, comments for explaining functionality and how to adapt code is written directly in the scripts to edit.
-### Remember to store API tokens and sensitive data securely!
+### !!!
+Remember to store API tokens and sensitive data securely !!!

 ## The folder contains the following folders and files